-Note: On this getting started we are going to use 2x Resistor 2k2Ω, but you can use anyone between 1kΩ and 10kΩ.
+Note: On this Quickstart guide we are going to use 2x Resistor 2k2Ω, but you can use anyone between 1kΩ and 10kΩ.
 For Resistor 470Ω, you can use anyone between 100Ω and 1kΩ.
 For the transistor BC548, you can use any switch component you want, as MOSFET, just change the circuit according to the component.

 To find out which GPIO number to use in the Linux sysfs interface, you have to know the correspondence between available pins in the carrier board, number of the correspondent pins on the MXM3 connector of the Apalis computer on module and number of the pins on Linux.